 Appendix E: Staff Proposal’s Content Guidance for Market Transformation Accord/Plan

-The MTWG has not discussed the Staff Proposal’s Content Guidance in detail but acknowledge that it is complementary to the Stage Gate and Criteria sections of this document and therefore should be considered by the MTA(s) and MTAB, when they’re finalizing both the stage-gate processes and procedures and the MT criteria.
+The MTWG has not discussed the Staff Proposal’s Content Guidance in detail but acknowledge that it is complementary to the Stage-Gate and Criteria sections of this Report and therefore should be considered by the MTA(s) and MTAB, when they’re finalizing both the stage-gate processes and procedures and the MT criteria.
 A few edits have been suggested in redline to update the Staff Proposal Guidance with clarifications based on MTWG discussions.

 Content Guidance for the Market Transformation Accord/Plan